Saturday Night Live and Politics: Friends with Benefits

 Candidates from concentrate

-Anyone keeping up with season 41 has already gotten to know Kate McKinnon’s high-strung, crazy-eyed Hillary Clinton, Jay Pharoah’s dead-eyed Ben Carson, Taran Killam’s charming but hopeless Martin O’Malley and Larry David’s guest-spot as a wildly gesturing, grumpy-old-man Bernie Sanders.
+Anyone keeping up with season 41 has already gotten to know Kate McKinnon’s high-strung, crazy-eyed Hillary Clinton, Jay Pharoah’s dead-eyed Ben Carson, Taran Killam’s charming but hopeless Martin O’Malley and Larry David’s guest spot as a wildly gesturing, grumpy-old-man Bernie Sanders.

 SNL has a way of digesting [politicians] down to their most flawed and humorous essence,” said Young.
-But, occasionally, those condensed versions take on a life of their own, and stick to viewers’ memories like glitter on glue (or gum on a sneaker, depending on who you ask).
+But, occasionally, those condensed versions take on a life of their own and stick to viewers’ memories like glitter on glue (or gum on a sneaker, depending on who you ask).

-President Ford, for instance, “was a gifted athlete and really no klutzier than anyone else,” said Alan Schroeder, journalism professor at Northeastern University and author of multiple books on the impacts of show business on politics.
+President Ford, for instance, “was a gifted athlete and really no klutzier than anyone else,” said Alan Schroeder, a journalism professor at Northeastern University and author of multiple books on the impacts of show business on politics.
 But, unfortunately for the 38th President, “Chase’s impression of him as someone who constantly fell down, knocked things over, et cetera, left a lasting impression that lingers to this day.”

 Audiences have seen the SNL effect on politicians repeated time and again.
 Even when the impression is bizarre and far-stretching, it often burrows snuggly into viewers’ political consciousness.